Configure LDAP SSL (LDAPS)

 ldap_sasl_bind(SIMPLE): Can't contact LDAP server (-1)

-Step 3: Download a correctly chained SSL certificate
+Step 3: Download a Chained Certificate

 // config/passbolt.php